ajfite/ajfite.com/projects.md

 A baseball scoreboard using off the shelf hardware attached to a raspberry pi.
-Temporarily on hiatus while I rework the project and wait for a new Mariners season.
+Temporarily on hiatus while MLB is closed due to COVID-19.
+I'd like to pick this back up after the quarantine is over.

 ### Remote Telemetry Station